DavideBrie/davidebri.github.io/_posts/2022-02-09-The-ultimate-streaming-platform.md

 ### Transmission

-The simplest I found was [Transmission](https://transmissionbt.com/).
-It is a basic torrent client.
+The simplest torrent client I found was [Transmission](https://transmissionbt.com/).
-It's easy to setup to let it talk to others apps like those mentioned before.
+It's easy to setup and to let it talk to others apps like those mentioned before.

 ### Overseerr